-When the moment is right,
+When the moment is right, will you be ready?

 In the end is the beginning.
 Jury argument comes at the very end of our opinion shaping performance in the courtroom, but the end reflects the beginning and the middle.
-What we say to the jury as the trial closes is greatly influenced by all that has come before.
-Remember the old bromide that the trial is all about communication - first, "We tell’em what were gonna tell ‘em,” (opening statement); second, "We tell’em," (direct and cross-examination); and third, "We tell’em what we told 'em,” (jury argument).
+What we say to the jury as the trial closes, is greatly influenced by all that has come before.
+Remember the old bromide that the trial is all about communication - first, "We tell’em what we’re gonna tell ‘em,” (opening statement); second, "We tell’em," (direct and cross-examination); and third, "We tell’em what we told “em,” (jury argument).

 In skills training, we refer to the various parts of the jury trial as though trial were some sort of segmented creature composed of distinct and separate parts that we label as voir dire, opening statement, direct, cross, and argument.
 We also focus on facility with objections and the presentation of expert testimony.
-But trial is more than these discrete phases.
+However, trial is more than these discrete phases.
 It is greater than the sum of its parts.
 Each part intertwines, nourishes, and synergizes the others.

 While it's true that everything that has taken place in the trial coalesces in the jury argument, don't make the mistake of neglecting other portions by saying to yourself, "Not to worry, I'll take care of this in summation."
 Plant the seeds for your jury argument in the earlier parts of the trial.
 If you don't, there will be no crop to harvest, i.e., nothing to talk about in argument.